Auto Trader cars

 Regenerative braking

-Lift your foot off the accelerator and your car will harness the energy created to recharge the battery, effectively slowing itself down.
+When you lift off the accelerator, the car slows down as it recaptures energy, reducing the need to use brakes and effectively slowing itself down.
 This regenerative braking system enhances efficiency and provides a smoother, controlled ride – all while topping your battery up.

-How much regenerative braking effect you get varies from car to car, and what driving mode is selected so ask the sales person to demonstrate how you select different levels.
+How much regenerative braking effect you get varies between cars and can be affected by the driving mode you select.
+Ask the sales person to demonstrate how you select different levels.
 In the most extreme setting some electric cars have what’s called ‘one pedal driving’, where the regenerative effect is so strong the car can actually bring itself to a complete stop when you lift off the pedal.
 This can be surprising at first but, once you get used to it, makes stop-start traffic a cinch while also putting power back into the battery.
+Test the different levels of regenerative braking (if adjustable) to find your comfort zone.

 Precise handling and agile performance